11th Grade Pathways

 Pathway 1: Vessel Operations, Design, and Maintenance

 Enrollment through Running Start will cover basic tuition, and the Northwest Maritime Center will cover additional fees.
 Washington State Ferries is providing the funds for credentialing.
-Transportation to the Seattle Maritime Academy will be provided.
 We anticipate completing a formal agreement with Seattle Maritime Academy by June 15.
 This opportunity will be available for up to 18 students.

 During their junior year, students will learn from the Seattle Maritime Academy two days a week and the Maritime High School campus three days a week.
 When students graduate from this two-year sequence of coursework, they will be on track to earn their Qualified Member of the Engineering Department (QMED) license following a paid summer internship.
 The starting salary for QMEDs at Washington State Ferries is between $70-80k annually.

 In this pathway, we’ll dive deep into the physical, chemical, geological and biological aspects of the marine environment.
 The program combines practical skills such as seamanship, navigation, marine safety, marine biology and oceanography.
 You’ll engage in hands-on fisheries management and aquaculture studies, develop and fabricate underwater remotely operated vehicles (ROVs), and learn about the local ocean and marine ecosystems to develop a foundation for college studies and employment in the industry.

 This program will eventually allow students access to college-level courses like Marine Biology and Fisheries Management through the University of Washington and the University of Alaska - Fairbanks.
 Topics include oceanography, ecology, physiology, behavior, conservation, fisheries, exploration and activism.